csiro-auscalval/PyGamma/insar/docs/Workflow.md

-While processing, a `gamma_insar` stack ultimately takes in satellite acquisition data, and pushes it through a sequence of processing steps that produce two main output products: the NRB (normalised radar backscatter) and interferograms.
+While processing, a `PyGamma` stack ultimately takes in satellite acquisition data, and pushes it through a sequence of processing steps that produce two main output products: the NRB (normalised radar backscatter) and interferograms.

 This document covers the stack processing workflow, detailing how data is passed through various processing steps and what those steps involve.